Pubic lice are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 All of our services are free and confidential.

 Pubic lice can be treated at home with insecticide cream, lotion or shampoo.
-Your sexual health clinic can advise you about which treatment to use and how to use it (or GP or pharmacist).
+Your sexual health clinic, GP or pharmacy can advise you about which treatment to use and how to use it.
 It’s important to follow their advice.

 Some treatments only need to be applied to the affected area, but sometimes the whole body must be treated, taking care to avoid the eyes.
 The treatment usually needs to be repeated after three to seven days.